oslongjourney/oslongjourney.github.io/_posts/device-drivers-linux/2017-02-26-Kernel-compilation-and-installation.md

 ### Make your customizations

 **Attention:**
-There is a basic rule about `.config` file: NEVER CHANGE IT BY HAND, ALWAYS USE A TOOL {: .notice_danger}
+There is a basic rule about `.config` file: NEVER CHANGE IT BY HAND, ALWAYS USE A TOOL
+{: .notice_danger}

-There is several option to manually change the `.config` file.
-I will introduce only two:
+There are several options to change the `.config` manually file.
+I introduce
+two:

 ```bash
 make nconfig